maxohq/maxo_adapt/guides/configuration.md

   and allow setting incomplete implementations.

-When using `:compile_env` or `:get_env` the implementation will default to using `:adapter` as app and the module name as key when doing configuration lookups.
+When using `:compile_env` or `:get_env` the implementation will default to using `:maxo_adapt` as app and the module name as key when doing configuration lookups.

 To define a custom config location pass `app: :my_app, key: :my_repo`.